-As of March 2023, we have expanded our patent portfolio to over 200 issued patents and pending patent applications worldwide, which we believe constitutes a valuable business asset.
+As of August 2023, our patent portfolio is comprised of over 200 issued patents and pending patent applications worldwide, which we believe constitutes a valuable business asset.
 Our IP includes 45 patent families, including key patents that relate primarily to our radiotherapeutic candidates.
 Our patent portfolio includes 12 issued patents and 39 pending patent applications in the U.S., and 151 that are issued or pending internationally.
 The effective lives of the issued patents in our portfolio, or patents that may issue from the pending applications in our portfolio, ranges from expirations between 2024 and 2043.